 Estate sale firms usually work for a percentage of the proceeds of your sale, but appraisals and other services are paid for separately.
 Be sure you understand the terms of your agreement, and gain full understanding of your contract before you sign.

 Your contract should include language stating the company carries workers’ compensation and liability insurance for the sale, outlines their staffing and theft prevention plans, covers payment and tax details, and lists the time and dates of your estate sale.

 No Need To Clean

 If you engage an estate sale firm, do not clean the house and dispose of objects you consider junk.
 Remember that the estate sale company bases their agreement on the items in the house when they originally visit—if you remove all the furniture before the estate sale, you have removed value.

 Be sure to discuss with agents for estate sale companies the items in the house that you intend to remove, are bequests, or should not be sold with the estate sale.
 Remember—what you might consider junk, could be just what an avid estate sale shopper is looking to buy.

 Get A Proper Appraisal

 Reputable estate sale companies can save you time, and often money, by providing referrals for the appraisal of valuable collections or items.
 As executor, it is important to ensure appraisals are accurate and reflect the fair and appropriate value of objects owned by the estate.
 Since estate administration services are not regulated—do your homework to ensure appraisers or evaluators are accredited, experienced, and have references

 Reliable estate administration companies have the experience and professional network to efficiently, and cost-effectively, take care of what is sometimes a difficult, contentious aspect of managing an estate—the estate sale.

-When you have questions about estate sales, or need rapid, reputable help with your estate administration—talk to us today.
+When you have questions about estate sales or need rapid, reputable help with your estate administration—talk to a representative from NJ Executor today.